-Published 2010.
-This Issues in Ethics statement is a revision of Client Abandonment (2007).
-It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics as revised in 2010.
+Published 2017.
+This Issues in Ethics statement is a revision of Client Abandonment (originally published in 2007 and revised in 2010).
+It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

 When clinicians leave a caseload without coverage by an appropriately qualified professional, it is called client abandonment.
-A professional who abandons her or his clients without making effective efforts to provide for their continuing care violates the first principle of the ASHA Code of Ethics: "Individuals shall honor their responsibility to hold paramount the welfare of persons they serve professionally...."
+A professional who abandons their clients without making effective efforts to provide for the clients’ continuing care violates Principle I of the Code, which states that the professional must "honor their responsibility to hold paramount the welfare of persons they serve professionally."

 Examples of misconduct may include the following:

-failing to refer clients to other appropriately qualified professionals for coverage when referral is appropriate; failure violates Principle I, Rule B, "Individuals shall use every resource, including referral when appropriate, to ensure that high-quality service is provided."
+When managing one's caseload during changes in employment, such as closing a practice or moving to a new employment setting, practitioners are obligated to refer clients to other qualified professionals when appropriate.
+To not do so violates Principle I, Rule B: "Individuals shall use every resource, including referral and/or interprofessional collaboration when appropriate, to ensure that quality service is provided."

-Speech-language pathologists and audiologists should hold paramount their obligations to clients whom they have been serving.
-Every effort should be made to ensure continuity of care and, in the event that vigorous good-faith efforts are not sufficient to guarantee continuity, to accommodate the needs of clients who will be left, even for a short period, without an appropriately qualified clinician.
-Such needs might be accommodated by developing home programs that could be used during an interim period without professional services, referring clients to appropriately qualified professionals in the surrounding area, and providing clients and their families with troubleshooting techniques and maintenance exercises and activities.
+When there is employment transition or any other change in the relationship with our clients, audiologists and speech-language pathologists should hold paramount their obligations to those being served.
+Every effort should be made to ensure continuity of care and to accommodate the needs of clients.
+When good-faith efforts are not sufficient to guarantee that continuity, acceptable alternative plans should be pursued.
+Such plans might involve developing home programs that could be used during an interim period without professional services, referring clients to appropriately qualified professionals in the surrounding area, and providing clients and their families with troubleshooting techniques and maintenance activities.

 Some disruptions of clinician–client relationships are involuntary.
 If a clinician is dismissed for cause, the employee’s responsibility to clients terminates with the dismissal, and the facility assumes all responsibility for seeing that no clients suffer harm as a result of the departure.
-Clinical relationships may also be interrupted if an organization decides to close a program for financial reasons or when natural disasters occur.
-It would be expected that even in these types of situations, speech-language pathologists and audiologists would hold paramount the welfare of the clients they have served, but no clinician is ever morally required to work without pay or to place herself or himself in physical danger in order to offer client care.
+Clinical relationships may also be interrupted if an organization decides to close a program or when natural disasters occur.
+It is expected that even in these types of situations, practitioners would hold paramount the welfare of the clients they serve; however, no clinician is ever ethically required to work without pay or to place themselves in physical danger in order to offer client care.